zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/env/env-marketplace/env-marketplace.md

 ## **STEP 2:** Create Stack Wizard

-1. Optionally enter a custom name and description for the app.
+1. Optionally enter a custom name and description for the deployment stack.
 Then select the Compartment to use for the deployment and click Next

   ![Image alt text](images/env-marketplace-4.png "Image title")